 The solution to this is to always receive at least two forms of confirmation before making any major changes.
 If you get a message from your boss asking for a customer’s account information, call or ask them in person to confirm to make sure it’s not whaling.
 If a customer calls to change their information or arrange for a new service, send them an email to make sure that you’re talking to the same person who answers the registered email address.
 Always double-check with a second channel of communication.

 A Better Mousetrap

 A car dealership has everything that hackers, scammers, and even personal stalkers want, but this doesn’t mean you have to feel like a criminal target.
 Instead, see all the personal information your dealership handles as the cheese to a very large and complex mousetrap.
-The better trained your staff is, the more frustrated hackers and scammers will become as not a single attempt, even on your new hires, yields personal information or a malware victim.
+The better trained your staff is for cyber-security threats, the more frustrated hackers and scammers will become as not a single attempt, even on your new hires, yields personal information or a malware victim.
 If you’re fast and get good at the cyber-security routine, you might even be able to turn a few would-be criminals over to the authorities.
-For more tips on cybersecurity, contact us today.
+For more tips on cybersecurity and car-security, contact us today.